jakobkmar/SpamgourmetReloaded/readme.md

 ### Work in progress

 Currently, the service is still in development.
-But it is planned to:
+It is planned to:
    - use Docker
    - use Tailwind CSS for styling